ibm-cloud-docs/watsonxdata/adding-milvus-service.md

     Milvus service can connect to a storage without a catalog.
 You can perform the actions on Milvus even after disabling the storage.
     {: note}

-    You must provide the endpoint for buckets used by Milvus with the region for region-specific buckets like S3 and without trailing slashes.
+    You must provide the endpoint for storages used by Milvus with the region for region-specific storages like S3 and without trailing slashes.
 For example: `https://s3.<REGION>.amazonaws.com`.
     {: important}

 5. Click **Create**.